 The Feeding Disorders Team (FDT) specialises in Avoidant/Restrictive Food Intake Disorder (ARFID) and related presentations.
-The Team is led by Dr Rachel Bryant-Waugh, Consultant Clinical Psychologist and Joint Head of the Trust’s Feeding and Eating Disorders Service (FEDS).
+The Team is led by Dr Elaine Chung, Consultant Psychiatrist and Joint Head of the Trust’s Feeding and Eating Disorders Service (FEDS).

 Within the Team, the following disciplines are represented: psychology, nursing, dietetics, family therapy, play specialism, speech and language therapy, occupational therapy, and psychiatry (see Meet the Team).
 We also have access to one of the Trust’s consultant General Paediatricians and a Gastroenterology Fellow, who provide advice and might see individual patients for assessment and an opinion as needed.